What Foods To Eat On Your Period To Reduce Cramps & Weakness

 The constant dips in blood sugar levels during your period can lead to intense cravings, particularly for sugary snacks.

 Lentils come to the rescue as an excellent source of fiber and protein.
-These nutrients provide steady and sustained energy, helping to stabilize your blood sugar levels and keep those cravings in check.
+These nutrients provide steady and sustained energy, helping to stabilize your blood sugar levels and reduce cravings.

 4) Ginger